AndresSM415/C-language/homework/FinalProject/README.md

 If 2 tiles are in the same axis, and there is no tiles between them, by making a movement in that axis the two tiles will add together.

 ## Target
-Our goal in this program is to replicate the game with the addition of a max points' recording system.
+My goal in this program is to replicate the game with the addition of a max points' recording system.

 ### How to play ![alt text](https://github.com/AndresSM415/C-language/blob/main/images/wasd.jpg "WASD keys")
 You will see the current matrix and by typying a single WASD letter the matrix will move as it is known intuitively: